attilammagyar/js80p/README.md

 effect is achieved through trickery with the Note controller and the Distortion knob of Macro 12 and 13.)

+<a id="preset-analog-brass-at"></a>

+### Analog Brass AT

+Play softly, pianissimo for a soft, smooth, warm, and fat analog brass sound.
+Play fortissimo and use aftertouch for big bright swells.
+The mod wheel adds vibrato, and the pitch wheel goes from -3 octaves to +1 octave.

-<a id="preset-analog-brass"></a>
+<a id="preset-analog-brass-mod"></a>

-### Analog Brass
+### Analog Brass mod

-Turn the mod wheel down and play with low velocity for a soft, smooth, warm, and fat analog brass sound.
+Turn the mod wheel down and play softly, pianissimo for a soft, smooth, warm, and fat analog brass sound.
 Turn it up and play fortissimo for big bright swells.
-Aftertouch adds a slow vibrato.
+Aftertouch adds vibrato, and the pitch wheel goes from -3 octaves to +1 octave.

 <a id="preset-bouncy"></a>